-Turn with me to Matthew 5 for our study tonight; we are continuing, rather patiently, to work our way through the Sermon on the Mount in connection with the study of the entire gospel of Matthew.
-It will take us quite a long time, but it is so wonderful and rich that we are not at all adverse in spending plenty of time in this tremendous book.
+Turn in you Bible with me to the 5th chapter of Matthew for our study tonight.
+And we are continuing, rather patiently, to work our way through the Sermon on the Mount in connection with the study of the entire gospel of Matthew.
+It’s going to take us quite a long time, but it’s so wonderful and rich that we’re not at all adverse to spending plenty of time in this tremendous, tremendous book.

 Let me read you the text that we'll be working through tonight.
-Matthew 5:13-16.
-"You are the salt of the earth; but if the salt loses its flavor, how shall it be seasoned?
-It is then good for nothing but to be thrown out and trampled underfoot by men.
-You are the light of the world.
-A city that is set on a hill cannot be hidden.
-Nor do they light a lamp and put it under a basket, but on a lampstand, and it gives light to all who are in the house.
-Let your light so shine before men, that they may see your good works and glorify your Father in heaven."
+Matthew chapter 5 verses 13-16.
+"Ye are the salt of the earth.
+But if the salt have lost its savor, with what shall it be salted?
+It is thereafter good for nothing but to be cast out and to be trodden under foot by men.
+Ye are the light of the world.
+A city that is set on a hill cannot be hidden; neither do men light a lamp and put it under a bushel, but on a lamp stand, and it giveth light to all that are in the house.
+Let your light so shine before men, that they may see your good works and glorify your Father who is in heaven."

 What you have in these very simple four verses is the picture that our Lord gives of the Christian in the world, the function of the believer in the world.
-If I could reduce it to one word, it would be the word 'influence.'
+And if I could reduce it down to one word, it would be the word “influence.”
 Our Lord is saying that the Christian who lives according to the Beatitudes is going to influence the world as salt and light.
-In all that a person does and is (or is not), the sum total of our character, consciously or otherwise, affects other people.
+In all that a person does and that a person is, or is not, the sum total of our character, consciously or otherwise, affects other people.
 Philosophers have put it this way: "No man is an island."

-One of my favorite stories in Greek mythology is recorded by Dr. Biederwolf in a rather old book, and this is what he says.
+One of my favorite stories out of Greek mythology is recorded by Dr. Biederwolf in a rather old book, and this is what he says.
 "The story is told in mythology of a goddess who came unseen but was always known by the blessings she left in her pathway.
 Trees blackened by forest fires put forth new leaves as she passed by.
-In her footprints at the brookside, violets sprang up.
-The stagnant pool became a spring of sparkling water; the parched fields blossomed as the rose, and every hillside and valley blushed with new life and beauty when she passed.
+In her footprints at the brook side, violets sprang up.
+The stagnant pool became a spring of sparkling water, the parched fields blossomed as the rose, and every hillside and valley blushed with new life and beauty when she passed.

 "The story is also told of another beautiful princess, who was sent as a present to a particular king.
 About her was an atmosphere as sweet-smelling as the garments of Aphrodite.
 She seemed as beautiful and as pure as if fresh from a bath of dew, and her breath was as sweet perfume of the richest rose.
 But, strange enough, in the atmosphere that she carried about with her was the contagion of death.
 From her infancy, this beautiful woman had known no food but poison.
 She had been reared on it, and had become so permeated with it that she herself became the very essence of it.
 She would breathe her fragrant breath into a swarm of insects, and behold, they lie dead at her feet.
 She would place the loveliest flower upon her bosom and lo, it would fade and fall apart.
 Into her presence came a hummingbird; it fluttered, poised a moment, shuddered, and fell dead."